python-summit/swisspycon/association/bylaws_no_annual_meeting.md

 The Committee shall inform the members in writing of the date of the General Assembly at least six weeks in advance.
 The notification, including the proposed agenda, shall be sent to each member at least 10 days prior to the date of the meeting.

+It is also possible to have an extraordinary General Assembly without advance notice if at least 70 percent of all members agree to it.

 #### Article 8